Revised Sept. 7, 2023

 Emergency Plans Are Important for Your Child

-Whether your child is exercising at home or school, if they have a heart condition, there needs to be an emergency action plan ready to be put into place to address their needs.
+Whether your child is exercising at home or school, if they have a heart condition, emergency action plans are recommended to keep them safe.

 Robert Whitehill, MD, a pediatric cardiologist at Children's Healthcare of Atlanta Heart Center, strongly recommends action plans for when anyone, child or adult, goes into cardiac arrest.
-“For children with heart disease, it is vital to have an emergency action plan in place during physical activity in the rare scenario that they have a cardiac arrest.
+“For children with heart disease, it is vital to have an emergency action plan in place during physical activity in the rare scenario that they need urgent evaluation or in extreme cases have a cardiac arrest.”
 These action plans have also helped adults, including coaches or bus drivers.”

 Along with playing sports and encouraging safe physical activity, you should be conscious of your child’s nutrition as an important part of their lifestyle.
 Since long, extraneous exercise is not always possible, about 35% of children with heart conditions are obese.
 “If your child has a heart condition, maintaining a heart healthy diet is important to minimize risks of high blood pressure or cholesterol problems that can develop and create new risks down the road,” Dr. Whitehill says.

 Our Preventive Cardiology Program provides services for kids with conditions that place them at risk for early heart attack or stroke, including obesity, high cholesterol, diabetes and elevated blood pressure, and a nutritionist is on staff to address concerns.